sam-duguay/I3Dotfiles/README.md

 ## Installation process
 sudo apt install i3 feh rofi kitty

+#For a transparent background with i3lock
+sudo apt install scrot imagemagick

 ## Config files
 To alter the config files, modify them with your favorite text editor